Learn about many of the available medications in our database.

-To prevent a first stroke in people with atrial fibrillation, the recommended dose is 60 mg taken by mouth, once daily.
+To prevent a first stroke for people with atrial fibrillation, the recommended dose is 60 mg taken by mouth, once daily.

 To treat and prevent recurring DVT and PE, the recommended dose is 60 mg taken by mouth, once daily.
-This is to be started after 5 to 10 days of heparin given intravenously (through a vein).
+This should be started after 5 to 10 days of heparin given intravenously (through a vein).

 Edoxaban may be taken with food or on an empty stomach.